 If you’re young, you probably think that you have nothing to worry about!
 Reward yourself for your hard work with weekly happy hours and daily dine-outs, right?
 Wrong!

-Start thinking about your later years now, and reign in your spending habits.
+Start thinking about your later years now, and rein in your spending habits.
 You can start by reviewing everything that you spend your money on and make reductions, such as weekly spending allowances and cheaper insurance, helping you save more for your retirement.

 9. Invest in property